arorasoham9/Nezha/ReadMe.md

 # ECE 49595OSS Project
-Our idea revolves around the use of new-age technologies and Identity proxy methods to grant access to users and engineers to their applications.
-Unlike using VPNs which grant access to a LAN once verified, using Zero Trust Network Access is a technology we plan to use in our idea to offer limited access to only users who have been approved.
-ZTNA provides a “never trust, always verify” least-privilege approach.
-In this approach, the application is not exposed to the internet or does not exist on the global subnet but only when a user is authenticated, a pipeline is opened to the application to offer user-specific, restricted, and access to the user.
-In conclusion, our idea offers an Identity-based identification and access control instead of IP-based access control.
+A Zero Trust Network Access, “never trust, always verify”, proxy  that offers limited application and server access to only users who have been explicitly approved.
+The client application is not exposed to the internet and does not exist on the global subnet.
+Only when a user is authenticated with Google and authorized with the proxy, a pipeline is opened to the application to offer user-specific, restricted access to the application.

 ## Status
+The repository is a work in progress.
+The following have been implemented:
 - UI: Frontend v0.1
   - List Screen
   - Google Auth